samueldsingh/data-engineering/sql/introduction.md

 COMMIT; -- End the transaction and save changes
 ```

-Certainly!
 Here are examples of using TCL (Transaction Control Language) commands in SQL:

 1. COMMIT: